mlhartme/stool/DOCUMENTATION.md

 ### Stage

 A *stage* is a Kubernetes workload, typically running a web application like a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).

-This application is packaged into a Docker image and installed as a
-Helm chart in the current context.
-Stage configuration is the set of Helm values use for this release.
+Every stage has a configuration, which is a set of properties; use `sc config` to check/adjust these properties.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
 It's also safe to `helm uninstall` instead of `sc delete`.

-A stage is hosted in a Kubernetes namespace, which is identified by a context.
+A stage runs in a Kubernetes Cluster within a namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 You define the stage name and context when you create the stage, neither can be changed later.

-### Application
+### Stage class

-TODO
+The stage class defines how to create a stage.
+Every stage has as class (or in oo works: it is an instance of a class).

+A class looks like this:

+    name: "hello"
+    extends: "kutter"
+    properties:
+      image: "myregistry/hello:1.0.0"
+      cert: "${exec('cert.sh', stage)"

+A class has a set of operties, and it can extend other classes (i.e. inherits all properites from it).
+Properties can use Freemarker Template and invoke scripts to compute values.

+You usually defines classes in a `stage.yaml` and store it in a `stage` label of an image.

-Application is a descriptor to specify a Helm chart and values.
-It provides inheritance and scripts to compute values.
+Technically, the class specifies a Helm chart and how to set it's values.

 ### Context